 The adjoining owner is liable for expenses incurred on his requisition by the building owner, and if he does not pay them, the building owner may recover the amount of them from him in a court of competent jurisdiction.

-398. Saving easements of light, etc., in party walls
+398. Saving easements of light etc. in party walls

 This Division does not authorise interference with an easement of light or other easement in or relating to a party wall, or take away, abridge, or prejudicially affect a right of a person to preserve or restore a light or other thing in or connected with a party wall in case of the party wall being pulled down or rebuilt.